Local governments spent more than $60M, and counting, on Isaias cleanup

 Suffolk County’s Department of Public Works spent $97,175 in overtime costs, said Derek Poppe, a spokesman for County Executive Steve Bellone.

-While the tropical storm brought less rain than expected, its winds packed a wallop and led to fallen trees landing on homes, cars, utility ploes and streets throughout the island.
+While the tropical storm brought less rain than expected, its winds packed a wallop and led to fallen trees landing on homes, cars, utility poles and streets throughout the Island.
 The National Weather Service said the storm, which lasted just several hours, produced wind gusts ranging from 60 mph to 70 mph, topping out at 78 mph in Farmingdale at 1:46 p.m.

 “The storm had its own dimension,” said Riverhead Town Supervisor Yvette Aguiar, noting that Wading River took the worst hit in her town.
 “They weren’t Category 1 or 2 winds, but the impact in the short amount of time it lasted in Riverhead had the result of a Category 1 hurricane.”